martinhbramwell/Meteor-CI-Tutorial/PrepareTheMachine/doc/Install_Selenium_Webdriver_In_NodeJS.md

 #### Install 'selenium-webdriver' in NodeJS

-The <a href='https://nodejs.org/' target='_blank'>NodeJS</a> module <a href='https://github.com/SeleniumHQ/selenium' target='_blank'>Selenium Webdriver</a> is required for running Meteor TinyTest on the command line, rather than in a browser.  **Note**: The next step after this one installs a different Seleniun driver.
+The <a href='https://nodejs.org/' target='_blank'>NodeJS</a> module <a href='https://github.com/SeleniumHQ/selenium' target='_blank'>Selenium Webdriver</a> is required for running Meteor TinyTest on the command line, rather than in a browser.  **Note**: The next step after this one installs a different Selenium driver.

 We must first ensure that root has not taken ownership of the local .npm directory *(that can happen if you ran npm with sudo when you didn't need to)*.
 ##### Commands